Fiberwise symmetrizations for variational problems on fibred manifolds: Preliminaries

+The L\'{e}vy-Gromov comparison theorem states that if $(M,g)$ satisfies $Ric_g \geq m-1$, then for any $\beta$.
+(In fact a little stronger inequality holds by B\'{e}rard-Besson-Gallot \cite{Gallot}.)
 Simply-connected complete Riemannian manifolds with constant curvature which are $(S^m,g_{_{\Bbb S}})$, $(\Bbb R^m,g_{_{\Bbb E}})$, $(\Bbb H^m,g_{_{\Bbb H}})$ are called isoperimetric model spaces, because the isoperimetric inequality on them is saturated by the most symmetric domains.
-Namely any geodesic ball in it has the least boundary measure among all the domains with the same volume.
-For more about the isoperimetric problem, the reader may refer to \cite{Ros}.
+Namely any geodesic ball in it has the least ``boundary area" among all the domains with the same volume.